momydang/aleo/README.md

 ❌ ❕ ❌ ❕ ⭕
 sdf
 ## Representing State
-Leo allows users to define composite data types with the `struct` keyword.
-The game board is represented by a structыв called `Board`, which contains three `Row`s.
+Leo allows users to define composite data types with the `struct` keyword. sdf The game board is represented by a structыв called `Board`, which contains three `Row`s.
 An alternative representation would be to use an array, however, these are not yet ываsupported in Leo.sфыв